saddington/yen-handbook/1-employment.md

 Also, you may feel inclined to share the news of your new role @ YEN via social media and we'd love you to do that!
 We do not have any policies or rules around social media — use good judgment and you can always ask anyone on the team about public posts.

 But, community is **kind of a big deal** around these parts and being `engaged` is important to everyone's success.
-We're currently active on [Twitter](https://twitter.com/yenFTW), [YouTube](http://yen.show), a growing [newsletter](http://yen.buzz), and our team's [blog](http://blog.yen.io).
+We're currently active on [Twitter](https://twitter.com/yenFTW), [YouTube](http://yen.show), our early product-testing site ([Product Hunt](http://yensquad.com), a growing [newsletter](http://yen.buzz), and our team's [blog](http://blog.yen.io).
 If there is a singular, guiding principle it would be this: Get to know our community, intimately, as they are our _everything_ and we're nothing without them!

 Finally, we'd love some feedback on the onboarding experience!
 Please email [John](mailto:john@yen.io) after the first 30, 60, and 90 days with any and all feedback!
 Let's make this the best experience possible for our new team members!